 Lectures provide a conceptual understanding of and evidence for patterns in diversity, the underlying ecological theory of patterns and processes and the need for and design of conservation action at different scales.
-The practical’s give students experience of analysing ecological datasets and exploring simulated scenarios using advanced numerical and computer based applications.
-The fieldwork classes expand on some biodiversity and conservation issues.
+Practicals give students experience of collecting and analysing ecological data sets, and exploring computer simulated scenarios.
+The fieldwork expands on biodiversity and conservation issues and practice.

 The format of resits will be determined by the Board of Examiners